designerbrett/trestles-hugo/site/content/post/what-is-kinesiology-tape.md

 ---
 title: What is Kinesiology Tape?
 date: 2013-07-11T17:10:00.000Z
-tags: >-
-  List [ "Rock tape" "Kinesiology tape" "San Clemente chiropractor yelp" "San Clemente Chiropractic" "chiropractor san clemente" ]
+tags: ["Rock tape" "Kinesiology tape" "San Clemente chiropractor yelp" "San Clemente Chiropractic" "chiropractor san clemente"]
 description: >-
   Since the London 2012 Olympic games many have wondered what that "funky colored" tape was that many athletes from many different countries were